No Escape (1994 film): Reception

-No Escape holds a rating of 60% on Rotten Tomatoes based on 20 reviews; the average rating is 5.3/10.
+No Escape holds a rating of 59% on Rotten Tomatoes based on 22 reviews; the average rating is 5.3/10.
+Roger Ebert gave the film 2 out of 4 stars, giving praise to the technical ambitions of the filmmakers in sets and costume while calling it a film where "little thought has been given to the personalities of the characters."

 The film grossed $15.3 million in the United States and Canada and $22.4 million worldwide.